ANA Industry Benchmark

 Data can be segmented by time period, media environment (CTV, Web, Mobile, In-App), and marketplace type (Open Marketplaces [OMP], Private Marketplaces [PMP]).

-The benchmark data is collected and reconciled daily via the Fiducia LLD Intelligence Platform on behalf of participating marketers, who can also monitor their own data in near real-time (depending on data availability and contractual terms).
-For the Benchmark, this data is anonymized and aggregated at the end of each quarter.
+The benchmark data is collected and reconciled daily via the Fiducia Data Intelligence Platform on behalf of participating marketers, who can also monitor their own data in near real-time (depending on data availability and contractual terms).
+For the Industry Benchmark, this data is anonymized and aggregated at the end of every quarter, while advertisers can get a daily read of their own data on daily basis.

 Quarterly benchmark reports are published five to six weeks after each quarter concludes.
 These reports highlight both positive and negative trends, assess optimization opportunities by comparing CPM to TrueCPM, and include simulations of the TrueCPM Opportunity — demonstrating the potential performance gains from optimization.